DebbieBergstrom/CI_PP1_DS/README.md

 ## **FEATURES**

 The website has four responsive pages, althoug the "Home" page consists of five sections that corresponds to approximatley 3-4 pages.
+By using correct HTML markup and labels it is ensured screen readers can accurately interpret the pages.

 &nbsp;